santiment/academy/src/docs/products-and-plans/sanbase-pro-features/index.md

 - Daily briefs on the behavior of whales, miners, traders, and other market stakeholders
 - Timely analysis of short-term market trends and top coins to watch

-Each Santiment Insight doubles as a crash course on exactly how to use on-chain, social, and development data to clarify the crypto markets and its biggest driving forces.
+Each Santiment Insight doubles as a crash course on exactly how to use on-chain, social, and development data to clarify the crypto markets and their biggest driving forces.

 Learn it today, apply it tomorrow.